 Good management communication can stand you apart from other managers and also make you a brilliant leader of projects and people.
 Knowing your communication strengths and knowing how to improve can have a significant impact to the results that you see with your team and within your organisation.

 Developing the right skills can play a valuable role in the way you interact with your team and demonstrate leadership within your organisation.

 Develop leadership skills and have the opportunity to put them into practice and learn from your peers within a professional qualification through an ILM Leadership and Management Level 3 Certificate run by us.

-This Qualification starts in January and runs one day a month at Oxford Brookes University.
 Interested in becoming a brilliant leader?
 Contact us for a detailed programme outline plus timetable.